MadhumithaSridhara/QuickMatch/index.md

 The application does not exhibit any kind of temporal locality as the accesses are unique for each input character in each line, also, there isn't a whole lot of spatial locality either.

 ## Approach
-QuickMatch regex matching is based on Thompson's Non-deterministic Finite Automaton (NFA).
-This algorithm constructs a finite state machine given a regex.
-The data to be matched is run through this state machine character by character, and the final state reached determines whether or not the string matched the Regex.

 We evaluated our algorithm on the GHC machines, using the NVIDIA GTX1080 GPU.
 We used the C programming language along with CUDA for our implementation.